leoloso/gatowebsites/content/docs/guides/config/allowing-access-to-custom-post-types.md

 ---
 title: Allowing access to Custom Post Types
-metaDesc: Configuring an endpoint in Gato GraphQL to indicate what Custom Post Types can be accessed.
+description: Configuring an endpoint in Gato GraphQL to indicate what Custom Post Types can be accessed.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 400
 ---